-Among economic standards, average household income is among the most often cited in popular media, likely due to its generally familiarity in the lives of working class Americans.
-Of course, this often means that average citizens believe that they have a fully understanding of the context and implications of average household income in relations to the American economy.
+Among economic standards, average household income is among the most often cited in popular media, likely due to its familiarity in working class Americans’ lives.
+Of course, this often means that average citizens believe that they fully understand the context and implications of average household income in relation to the American economy.
 But indeed, this economic metric is more complex than it first appears.

-For example, average household income in the United States is calculated through a specialized process rather than a straightforward equation.
-Moreover, average household income doesn’t always take into account extenuating factors that can cause the “real” median value to fluctuate.
-At the same time, average household income in a given year isn’t an island and should be understood to be a part of several larger trends.
+For example, the average household income in the United States is calculated through a specialized process rather than a straightforward equation.
+Moreover, average household income doesn’t always consider extenuating factors that can cause the “real” median value to fluctuate.
+At the same time, the average household income in a given year isn’t an island and should be understood as part of several larger trends.

 Factors That Influence Average Household Income

-There are a number of factors that influence average household income in the United States.
+There are several factors that influence average household income in the United States.
 These include economic conditions, demographics, and government policies.
 The cost of living, for example, is a major factor that can impact how much money a household earns.
 In addition, income is also impacted by factors like education levels (high school, bachelor, etc) and work experience.

 Asian Americans, for example, may have a lower average household income than other racial and ethnic groups in the United States, in part because their lifestyle and economic opportunities differ from those of other Americans.
-And New York City, for example, has a higher cost of living than other parts of the country, which can impact the incomes of residents there.
+And New York City, for example, has a higher cost of living than other parts of the country, which can impact residents’ incomes.

-Hispanic Americans also experience a range of income levels, depending on their country of origin and other factors.
+Hispanic Americans also experience various income levels, depending on their country of origin and other factors.
 For example, a Mexican American living in the United States may have a lower average household income than a Mexican living in Mexico, or vice versa.
 It all depends on the individual’s socioeconomic status, educational attainment, and work experience.

 Another important factor that can impact average household income is work status.
 For example, a household with one full-time worker and one part-time worker will have a higher average income than a household with two part-time workers.
 This is because the full-time worker typically earns more than the part-time workers.

 The demographic composition of a household also has an impact on average household income.
-For example, a household with more children will have a higher average income than a household with fewer children.
-This is because the children in a household typically contribute more to the family’s income than adults do.
+For example, a household with more children will likely have a higher average income than a household with fewer children.

 Healthcare costs also play a role in average household income.
-Earners who have health insurance typically earn more than those who don’t, and households with higher healthcare costs tend to have lower incomes.
+Earners with health insurance typically earn more than those without, and households with higher healthcare costs tend to have lower incomes.

 The income distributions of households also vary greatly from year to year.
-This is because income is affected by a number of factors, including the performance of the economy, inflation, and taxes.
-Also, ethnicity and the number of people in a household can have a significant impact on income.
+This is because income is affected by several factors, including the economy’s performance, inflation, and taxes.
+Also, ethnicity and the number of people in a household can significantly impact income.

-Poverty rates also vary from year to year, which can impact the average household income of people living in poverty.
+Poverty rates also vary yearly, which can impact the average household income of people living in poverty.
 For example, the Great Recession led to a sharp increase in the number of people living in poverty, which has since been slowly declining.
 The annual household income, however, continues to be lower than the average household income of all other households.

 The income levels of households also vary greatly from state to state.
 This is because states have different tax structures, which can impact the incomes of residents.
 For example, California has a higher income tax rate than other states, which can lead to a higher average household income in that state.

-In Massachusetts, the state has a progressive income tax system, which means that the tax rate increases as a household’s income increases.
+In Massachusetts, the state has a progressive income tax system, meaning the tax rate increases as a household’s income increases.
 As a result, the average household income in Massachusetts is higher than in other states.
 In other states, on the other hand, the state has a flat income tax rate, which means that all households pay the same rate of tax.